 I do not say there is no such thing as fear.

 But it exists in your life by your permission only, not because it is needful as a warning against “evil.”

-Fear is induced by unduly magnifying actual danger, or by conjuring up fictitious dangers through excessive and misdirected psychical reactions.
+Fear is induced by unduly magnifying actual danger or conjuring up fictitious dangers through excessive and misdirected psychical reactions.
 This also may be taken as a signal of danger, but it is a falsely-intentioned witness.
-For it is not needed, is hostile to the individual because it threatens self-control and it absorbs life’s forces.
+It is unnecessary and hostile to the individual because it threatens self-control and absorbs life’s forces.
 In useless and destructive work when they ought to be engaged in creating values.

 I hope you enjoyed the post.